Your cart is currently empty!

 Those invaders fresh from foreign lands

-But out there in there stadiums
+But out there in their stadiums

 They raise the welcome banner high